-Action for Dental Health Year Two
+Action for Dental Health Year Five

-Two years ago, the American Dental Association (ADA) launched Action for Dental Health, a nationwide, community-based movement to improve the oral health of America’s most needy people.
+Five years ago, the American Dental Association (ADA) launched Action for Dental Health, a nationwide, community-based movement to improve the oral health of America’s most needy people.

 Action for Dental Health has taken root in every state in the nation, and continues to grow as ADA member dentists provide care now to people already suffering from untreated dental disease, strengthen and expand the public/private safety net, and bring dental health education and disease prevention into communities.
 Action for Dental Health is composed of eight initiatives with individual goals aimed at improving access to care.